 - Divide the mixture between all the cone cases (about half full).

 - Bake for approximately 25 minutes on the lowest oven rack until well-risen and a skewer inserted into the centre of the sponge comes out with only a few moist crumbs attached.

 - Remove the cupcake cones from the tin immediately and place on a wire rack to cool.
 Leave to cool completely.

-- Whilst cooling, make the Frosting : Beat the butter/spread until soft and gradually add the icing sugar, cocoa powder and coffee until well-blended, smooth and a good consistency for piping.
+- Gradually add and beat in the icing sugar, cocoa powder, coffee and vanilla extract until well-blended, smooth and a good consistency for piping.
 If necessary add a drop of milk to loosen.